blakeb211/article-sklearn-companions/README.md

 # Preliminaries
 * Insights are demonstrated on the Ames housing data set.
+* Code snippets were taken from [this respository](https://github.com/blakeb211/ames-housing)
 * The reader should have a little bit of experience with Sklearn to fully appreciate these.
 Let's get to it.

 ### Streamlined pipeline code with Feature Engine's **SklearnTransformWrapper**